-- The supervisor establishes contact with the candidate in September, or as soon as practicum confirmation has been given - The supervisor facilitates two triad meetings, once during the fall semester (ideally in September) and again at the end of spring semester (May/June) for final evaluation of candidate.
-The purpose of the first conference is to establish expectations and the purpose of the second is to discuss progress and complete the final assessment. - The supervisor conducts an informal check-in with candidate via phone or email on a monthly basis when there no formal observations (i.e October, December, February, April).
+- The supervisor establishes contact with the candidate in August - The supervisor facilitates two triad meetings, once during the fall semester (September) and again at the end of spring semester (May/June) for final evaluation of candidate.
+The purpose of the first conference is to establish expectations and the purpose of the second is to discuss progress and complete the final assessment. - The supervisor conducts an informal check-in with candidate via phone or email on a monthly basis (when there no formal observations, i.e. October, December, February, April)